walokra/Haikara/README.md

-# Haikara - News reader for iOS
+# Highkara news reader

-Haikara project is a news reader for High.fi site's sources.
-It helps you to follow news from Finland and other countries.
-The app's workname is Highkara.
+Highkara news reader helps you to follow news from Finland and other countries.
+It's an unofficial client for High.fi news aggregator and provides functionality for reading news from several medias and regions.
+The app is similar to Ampparit

+Highkara is available both for iPhone and iPad with iOS 8 or newer operating system.
+The application is open source and licensed under MIT.

-## Pre-requirements
+## Technologies

+* Swift 2
+* Alamofire

+# Building

 XCode to build the app.